Why fill an Easter basket with anything besides candy for your children?

 Ages 6 to 12 Years Old

 Filling baskets for kids in this age group is loads of fun!
-Kids ages 6 through 12 enjoy going through their Easter basket and pretty much anything is received with delight.
+Kids ages 6 through 12 enjoy going through their Easter baskets and pretty much anything is received with delight.
 Both boys and girls will enjoy these non-candy ideas for kids.

 New Children’s Bible